wasp-lang/wasp/web/blog/2023-02-14-amicus-indiehacker-interview.md

 <br/>

-Erlis Kllogjri, a mechanical engineer / programmer and the creator of [Amicus.work](https://amicus.work), went from idea to paying customers in just one week 🤯!
+Erlis Kllogjri, a computer engineer and the creator of [Amicus.work](https://amicus.work), went from idea to paying customers in just one week 🤯!
 In this interview, he tells how sometimes the best ideas come looking for you, and how moving quickly can help you stay inspired, motivated, and pull in your first satisfied customers.

 <br/>
 <ImgWithCaption